giantswarm/gitops-template/docs/apps/add_appcr.md

     --user-configmap ${APP_USER_VALUES}
     --user-secret ${APP_USER_VALUES}
     ```

+    **Note**, We're including `${cluster_id}` in the app name to avoid a problem when two
+    or more clusters in the same organization want to deploy the same app with its
+    default name.

     Reference [the App Configuration](https://docs.giantswarm.io/app-platform/app-configuration/) for more details of how
     to properly create respective ConfigMaps or Secrets.